glidingnz/scoringscripts/README.md

 # scoringscripts
 Gliding NZ Scoring Scripts

+## FOR SCORERS: JUST DOWNLOAD "New Zealand Annex A scoring 2020.pas" IMPORT TO SEEYOU AND SET UP CLASS NAMES ##

 For use with "SeeYou" Competition Scoring

 Provides the "Aternative" Scoring algorithm descibed in FAI Sporting Code for Gliders and Motor Gliders